TysonAndre/pecl-teds/README.md

 - `Teds\StrictTreeSet` - a binary tree-based set of **sorted** unique values providing good worst-case time.
 Uses `Teds\stable_compare` for stable ordering.
 - `Teds\StrictSortedVectorSet` - provides a similar API to `Teds\StrictTreeSet` but is represented internally as a Vector.
 This has reduced memory usage and faster construction time and can be useful in cases where modification is infrequent (e.g. more common to unserialize without modifying)

+#### Low-memory Sets

 Some specializations are provided for reduced memory usage:

 - `Teds\SortedIntVectorSet` - a mustable sorted set of integers, represented internally as a Vector.
 This has reduced memory usage and can be useful in cases where modification is infrequent (e.g. more common to unserialize without modifying)

 `Teds` also provides immutable specializations of common data types offering faster serialization/unserialization:

 - `Teds\ImmutableSortedStringSet` - a sorted set of strings sorted by strcmp.
+Note that internally, this is backed by a single string with the data that would be used for `__unserialize`/`__serialize`.

+  As a result, this is faster to unserialize and uses less memory than an array  ([see benchmark](https://github.com/TysonAndre/pecl-teds/blob/main/benchmarks/benchmark_string_set.php)), but when iterating over the string, temporary copies of the strings that are members of the set are returned.
 - `Teds\ImmutableSortedIntSet` - a sorted set of integers.
 - `Teds\EmptySet::INSTANCE` (PHP 8.1+, uses enum) - represents an immutable empty set.

 ### Teds\Map - a Collection mapping unique keys to values